Build a Homelab server using an old laptop

 wpa_conf /etc/wpa_supplicant/wpa_supplicant.conf

-1. Start, execute ifup wlp3s0, at this point, entering ip a should show that the Wi-Fi network card is connected to the network.
+1. Start it by executing ifup wlp3s0.
+At this point, entering ip a should show that the Wi-Fi network card is normally connected to the internet.

 • Uncomment #net.ipv6.conf.all.forwarding=1 and save.